 - The expat life in Merida is too seasonal.
 Considerably fewer social activities occur when the snowbirds leave in March.
 I attend activities such as movie nights and social clubs available throughout the year.
 After joining several expat Facebook groups, I have learned about many social and cultural events that I did not know about before.

 - Expats tend to move frequently and can be a bit cliquish.
 Sometimes, I feel like I live in a small town rather than a community of over a million people.

-- In the US, I usually meet more people with whom I shared a common interest or bond.
+- I usually meet more people in the US with a common interest or bond.
 Here I have met a more extensive range of people.
 Overall, I would say this is a good thing.
-I learned how to be comfortable with people who are quite different from me and met many people who probably would not have become friends in the US.
+I learned how to be comfortable with people quite different from me and met many people who probably would not have become friends in the US.
 I do occasionally, however, have conflicts with local expats.
 Usually, I can get over these conflicts quickly.

-- Low property taxes.
+- I doubt I could have gotten the same effect in the US, particularly in a modest home size by US standards.
+Low property taxes in Merida.
 I pay only $50 a year in property taxes.
-Most ex-pats seem ecstatic about the low property taxes.
+Most expats seem ecstatic about the low property taxes in Merida.
 However, for me, it brings mixed emotions.
-I can’t help but think if there were more taxes there would also be better infrastructure.
-The low tax rates also mean the Mexicans do not have a social safety net and many people do not have much formal education.
-But there is a lot of government-subsidized cultural activities.
+I can’t help but think if there were more taxes, there would also be better infrastructure.
+The low tax rates also mean the Mexicans do not have a social safety net, and many do not have much formal education.
+But there are a lot of government-subsidized cultural activities.
 For tourists, every day of the week there is some cultural events.
-(These events do not change much over time.)
+(These events do not change much over time).
 There are also a lot of theatres, etc. and public colleges and universities are cheap or free.